Past Presidents

 1930-

-Stand Rosenbaum arrived in Montreal from England in 1957.
+Stan Rosenbaum arrived in Montreal from England in 1957.
 He soon discovered the ACC, attended the 1957 Tonquin Valley Camp, and joined the Montreal Section.
-Living in Ottawa since 1961, he served as Ottawa Section Chair, Eastern Vice President, and Safety Committee Chait.
+Living in Ottawa since 1961, he served as Ottawa Section Chair, Eastern Vice President, and Safety Committee Chair.
 His working life was in semiconductor technology, micro chip design, and bringing telecommunications into the digital era.
-He climbed in the Tetons and the European Alps, and made various climbing and skiing visits to Baffin Island, Ellesmere Island, the West cost of BC and the Yukon.
+He climbed in the Tetons and the European Alps, and made various climbing and skiing visits to Baffin Island, Ellesmere Island, the West coast of BC and the Yukon.

 President: 1972-1975